Subscribe to PHP Freaks RSS

 The drawback of using \K

 Like many other programming aspects there are drawbacks, and \K is no exception.
-It cannot discard only a portion of the pattern prior to it.
-Put another way, you can be guaranteed that everything prior to \K in the pattern will not be consumed and thus not used in $0 / index[0].
-Contrast this to the lookbehind assertion, which only concerns itself with what is contained within its parenthesis.
+It cannot ‘discard’ only a portion of the pattern prior to it.
+Put another way, you can be guaranteed that everything prior to \K will not be used in $0 / index[0] (granted, nothing stops you from using captures to capture aspects that come before \K in the pattern).

 Conclusion and further reading

-By now, it should be clear that the backslash assertion \K is similar to lookbehind assertions, but it isn’t hampered with unknown character lengths, and for fast, clean and simple replacements or matches without the need for typical convoluted values stored in $0 or index[0], this just may be the quickest solution you can employ.
+By now, it should be clear that the escape sequence \K is somewhat similar to lookbehind assertions, but it isn’t hampered with unknown character lengths, and for fast, clean and simple replacements or matches without the need for typical convoluted values stored in $0 or index[0], this just may be the quickest solution you can employ.

-You can read up more about character type sequences and assertions in the backslash reference page in the php manual.
+You can read up more about \K and other escape sequences on the backslash reference page in the php manual.

 Comments